Charles Sweeney: Later life

 Near the end of his life, Sweeney wrote a controversial and factually disputed memoir of the atomic bombing and the 509th Composite Group, War's End: An Eyewitness Account of America's Last Atomic Mission.
 In War's End, Sweeney defended the decision to drop the atomic bomb in light of subsequent historical questioning.
 However, it was Sweeney's other assertions regarding the Nagasaki atomic mission, along with various anecdotes regarding the 509th and its crews that drew the most criticism.
 Tibbets, Major "Dutch" Van Kirk, Colonel Thomas Ferebee and others vigorously disputed Sweeney's account of events.
 Partly in response to War's End, Tibbets issued a revised version of his own autobiography in 1998, adding a new section on the Nagasaki attack in which he harshly criticized Sweeney's actions during the mission.

 In his later years Sweeney performed in various air shows doing many maneuvers to awe crowds.

+Personal life and death

-Sweeney died at age 84 on 16 July 2004, at Massachusetts General Hospital in Boston.
+Sweeney was married to Dorothy W. Sweeney with whom he had 10 children.
+The marriage ended in divorce.
+He died at age 84 on 16 July 2004, at Massachusetts General Hospital in Boston.

-A short documentary featuring an audio recording of Sweeney describing the Nagasaki mission preparation and execution called "Nagasaki: The Commander's Voice" was made in 2005.
-The 2002 audio recording was the last one made before his death.